 If we expand to all of the macro factors in the Two Sigma Factor Lens (both Core and Secondary Macro factors), the average amount of portfolio risk explained is 71%.
 Therefore, broad exposure to asset class-based risks, or what Brinson, Hood, and Beebower generally consider “investment policy”, is still predominantly steering the results of these portfolios.

-Get a Venn account for free to start analyzing your own investments now!
+Get a Venn account to start analyzing your own investments now!

 What about the “value-add”, or the risk that can’t be explained by risk factors?
 On average, the amount of risk that was unexplained by the Two Sigma Factor Lens was 21%.
 Does this mean that 21% of the portfolio’s risk was driven by “investment strategy” decisions like security selection?
 Not necessarily.
 While this might be part of the story, the residual could also be a function of risk factors not included in the Two Sigma Factor Lens or differences in factor construction.